1719pankaj/code2context/CONTRIBUTING.md

    - Includes the file content in a code block with language specifier
 3. Handles encoding issues with the `errors='replace'` parameter

+### GUI Architecture

+The GUI is implemented through the `CodeExtractorUI` class:

+1. **Initialization**: Sets up the main window, frames, and controls
+2. **Directory Selection**: Allows browsing for the project directory
+3. **Config Selection**: Populates a dropdown with available configs
+4. **File Scanning**: Executes in a separate thread to avoid UI freezing
+5. **File Display**: Shows checkboxes for each discovered file
+6. **File Selection**: Provides buttons to select, deselect, or toggle files
+7. **Extraction**: Generates markdown content in a separate thread
+8. **Status Updates**: Shows progress and results in a status bar

+The UI follows the Model-View-Controller pattern:
+- **Model**: File data and configuration information
+- **View**: Tkinter widgets and layout
+- **Controller**: Event handlers and processing logic

+Threading is used for potentially long-running operations to maintain UI responsiveness.

 ## Testing

 When contributing changes: